“ The care of the hounds

 “ worked by Ridinger in his best period ”.

 The old written bistre numbering “26” upper right to the opinion here by Ridinger himself.
-Schwarz 104a records as variant a copy numbered in print there with “86” as hint for its use as sheet 86 of the Presentation of the Wondrous Stags and other Animals instead of the otherwise regular Well-Trained Pointer as it stands before Partridges as work of 1766 by the son Martin Elias after his father’s design of 1757 as variant of the 3rd sheet of the set of Pointers (Large Pointer standing for Partridges, Th.
+Schwarz 104a records as variant a copy numbered in print there with “86” as hint for its use as sheet 86 of the Representation of the Most Wondrous Deer and Other Animals instead of the otherwise regular Well-Trained Pointer as it stands before Partridges as work of 1766 by the son Martin Elias after his father’s design of 1757 as variant of the 3rd sheet of the set of Pointers (Large Pointer standing for Partridges, Th.
 103). – Watermark noticeable in outline.

 “ As Cynologist